The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-In order to compare the WS and SWS indicators and test the previously presented formulations, we designed some numerical experiments with artificial data.
+In order to compare the WS and SWS indicators and test the previously presented formulations, we designed some numerical experiments with artificial data. \DSr{These experiments are meant to be illustrative as a proof of concept.
+Due to the several simplifications \GL{applied to this model}, real-data experiments would not be valid, nor consistent.
+However, here we aim to see how EVSI behaves and \GL{how different WS and SWS can be}, even in this simplified setting. }

 We consider $I=\{1,2,3,4\}$ (four connected zones) who simulate four different communes of the Metropolitan Region of Chile (Santiago, Renca, Maipu, La Florida), $m=3$ (low, normal and high demand scenarios) and $c=0.75$ (75$\%$ of the ride fare is taken by the driver).
 Equation \eqref{eq:Def-Demand}, that represents the connection between the ride price on each zone and the respective effective demand, is considered with $\delta = 0.9$, and the ride prices are delimited on each zone with $p_{i,\min} = 2.5$ USD and $p_{i,\max} = 12.5$ USD.
-The costs $\alpha_{ij}$ are modeled considering the actual distance between the four communes and the price of gasoline in May 2021, i.e. $1.10$ USD.
+The costs $\alpha_{ij}$ are modeled considering the actual distance between the four communes and the price of gasoline in May 2021, i.e. $1.10$ USD per liter.

 A total fleet of $N_0 = 1000$ unmatched drivers is considered.
 For every $i\in I$, we generated 10 uniformly distributed values $h_{0,i}$ in the $[0,1]$ interval.
 From those values, we built samples for the nominal demand given by